Music Education (MAT)

 Admission Criteria for application to the MAT program

 Candidates who meet the following criteria may be eligible to apply to the Master of Arts in Teaching program.
-Candidates considering application to the MAT program should contact Dr. Robert Amchin—(502) 852-0536—prior to applying for admission.
+Candidates considering applying to the MAT program should contact Dr. Robert Amchin—(502) 852-0536—prior to applying for admission.
 Admission is competitive.
 Candidates who meet minimum academic requirements are not guaranteed admission to the program.

 - Application to Graduate School